Learning Correlated Latent Representations with Adaptive Priors: CONCLUSION

-\section{Conclusion}
+To demonstrate the scalability of \acrshort{ACVAE} compared to \acrshort{CVAE}, we perform an experiment on a larger version of the Citation dataset with $>12$ times more vertices, which \acrshort{CVAE} can not easily scale to due to the cubic time initialization step and the quadratic pairwise marginal evaluations.

+We compare the performance of \acrshort{ACVAE} plus the belief propagation refinement on both the empirical Bayes and the saddle-point schemes with the other two baseline methods (\acrshort{VAE} and GraphSAGE).
+As shown in \Cref{tab:ncrr2}, both schemes of \acrshort{ACVAE} can significantly outperform the baseline methods.

+\section{CONCLUSION}

-In this paper, we introduce \acrshortpl{ACVAE}, which learn a joint variational distribution on the latent embeddings of input data via saddle-point optimization of a loss function that is a non-uniform average over some tractable correlated ELBOs.
-The learned joint variational distribution can be used to perform efficient evaluations using belief propagation.
-Experiment results show that \acrshortpl{ACVAE} can outperform existing methods for link prediction on two real datasets.
-Future work will include learning higher-order correlations between latent variables.
+In this paper, we introduce \acrshortpl{ACVAE}, which learn a joint variational distribution on the latent embeddings of input data via optimizing loss function that is a non-uniform average over some tractable correlated ELBOs.
+To learn the mixture weights, we provide two different options, and compare them on various datasets and tasks.
+The learned joint variational distribution can be used to perform efficient evaluation using belief propagation.
+Experiment results show that \acrshortpl{ACVAE} can outperform existing methods for link prediction and hierarchical clustering on three real datasets.
+Future work will include better understanding the learned graph structures from both options and learning higher-order correlations between latent variables.